BartosevicBogdan/react-egzaminas/README.md

 # install

 1. npm i
-1. copy .env example to .env and enter your values
+1. rename.env example to .env and enter your values

 ## how to start